alexermolov/CDocComments/README.md

 ## Usage

-Type "///", it auto-generates an XML doucumentation comment like this:
+Type "///", it auto-generates an XML documentation comment like this:
 ```
 /// <summary>
 ///
 /// </summary>
 ```

-Type "/**" and push Enter, it auto-generates an doucumentation comment like this:
+Type "/**" and push Enter, it auto-generates an documentation comment like this:
 ```
 /**
  * @brief